 Shop Soils and Fertilizers

 We’re sorry, but there are no results that match your selected filters.
-Try removing or editing your filters or explore some of our other popular collections!
+Please try removing or editing your filters, or explore some of our other popular collections!

 Pet Friendly Plants

 Keep your furry friends safe by choosing houseplants for your home that are nontoxic to them.
 These plants will add color and texture to your decor while keeping your cats and dogs safe and happy.
 Shop our collection of pet friendly plants!

 Lively Root’s collection helps you find whatever house plants you need, in one place and easily delivered to your door.
 From lush foliage plants to vibrant blooms, towering palm trees to mini succulent selections, we’ve got the perfect plant for every space.

 You've found the perfect place to choose your next new plant friend.
 Check out our best-sellers, most of which are easy to care for and highly air-purifying so you can enjoy them with minimal effort.

 What is the difference between potting mix and fertilizer?